Sam Thorburn

-Samuel Thorburn, CBE, FREng, FIStructE, FICE, is a British civil engineer.
+Samuel Thorburn is a British civil engineer.
 He was president of the Institution of Structural Engineers (IStructE) in 1997-1998 and the 2003 recipient of their Gold Medal.
 He served as Chairman of the Scottish Building Standards Advisory Committee.

 Early life and education

 Thorburn was educated in Hamilton Academy, which he left at 16 to work under a training agreement with a civil engineering contractor, and studied during the evening at the Royal Technical College, Glasgow — now the University of Strathclyde.